LocationNorris, United States

-From the architect.
+Text description provided by the architects.
 As part of the Norris Dam construction project in 1933, the Tennessee Valley Authority put together a community in Norris, Tennessee.
 A series of homes were built to be featured as models for modern and efficient living.
 Recognizing the 75th anniversary of the Norris Project, an interdisciplinary team of University of Tennessee students and faculty set out to reinterpret the Norris example and create A New Norris House; a new sustainable home designed for the 21st century.

 The project was initially selected as one of six winners of the EPA's People Prosperity and the Planet (P3) Competition in 2009.
 Since this conception, the design has used state of the art technologies and techniques.
 By utilizing energy conscious design strategies and off-site construction methods, the team set its goal on being the first LEED Platinum project built by the University.